sosia-dev/sosia/sosia/README.md

-These testfiles are designed to test features of the various classes.
-To run these tests, you need the [nosetesting package](http://nose.readthedocs.io/en/latest/).
+To run tests please use, you need the [nosetesting package](http://nose.readthedocs.io/en/latest/).

 The simplest way to invoke the tests is to execute